-Hyatt is one of the world’s best hotel brands with a global portfolio of more than 500 hotels and resorts across 12 distinctive brands.
+Hyatt is one of the world’s best hotel brands, with a global portfolio of more than 500 hotels and resorts across 12 distinctive brands.
 We have outlined the best Park Hyatt hotels, the best Andaz hotels, the best Grand Hyatt hotels, the best Hyatt Regency hotels and the best Hyatt Centric hotels.
-Hyatt hotel brands also include Hyatt Place, Hyatt House, Hyatt Zilara & Ziva, Hyatt Residence Club, Hyatt Centric and the Unbound Collection by Hyatt.
+Hyatt hotel brands also include Hyatt Place, Hyatt House, Hyatt Zilara & Ziva, Hyatt Residence Club, Hyatt Centric, and the Unbound Collection by Hyatt.

 1. Hyatt Residence Club Grand Aspen

 I have put the Hyatt Residence Club Grand Aspen in our number one position as it really offers incredible value if you redeem your stay with World of Hyatt points.
-An extremely expensive room rate of $659 costs just 30,000 World of Hyatt points per night, making this the best property to maximise the value of your World of Hyatt points.
+An extremely expensive room rate of $659 USD costs just 30,000 World of Hyatt points per night, making this the best property to maximize the value of your World of Hyatt points.
 Of course, if you are paying with cash, this hotel is the opposite of cheap!
 But if you want to save up those points, Hyatt Residence Club Grand Aspen offers incredible value in Aspen.

 2. Hyatt Regency Lake Tahoe Resort Spa & Casino